iamvery/iamvery.github.com/_posts/2016-07-27-testing-external-dependencies-with-fakes.markdown

 ## Confidence in the Implementation

 No real integration happens in test.
-How can we be sure it really works?
+How can you be sure it really works?
 That's a genuine concern.

 The library code (the bit performing external communication) must itself have integration tests written that verify its own external behavior.
 When using a third-party library, this is often a responsibility that maintainers take seriously.
 If you have written the integration (or you don't trust theirs), test the integration directly in isolation.
 You might use a tool like [VCR][vcr] to record and play back web requests for tests.